Ducati: pact of steel Pecco Bagnaia - Enea Bastianini

 Now Bastianini’s task is to help Bagnaia for the grand final: “I feel light-hearted after the victory in Sepang.
 I always say that I work for a team, and it will certainly be right to help if there is the possibility.”

 “Both Bagnaia and Martin are at a very high level and it will be a close fight.
-Surely Pecco will repeat himself, my hypothetical euro will be placed on him”.
+Surely Pecco will repeat himself, I’ll bet my hypothetical euro on him”.

 ©Getty Images